All Products

 Summary

-• ApsaraDB for MongoDB replica set instances of different specifications and storage types can reach the maximum number of connections corresponding to their specifications.
+• ApsaraDB for MongoDB replica set instances of all tested specifications and storage types reached their maximum connections.

-• A larger number of concurrent connections consume more resources such as CPU and memory.
-We recommend that you adjust the number of connections to your instance based on your business requirements.
+• More concurrent connections consume more CPU and memory.
+Adjust the connection count based on your business requirements.